Cost of a mortgage: Mortgage fees and charges explained

 Mortgage deposit

-In order to buy a property, you will need to pay a mortgage deposit.
+What is it?
+A mortgage deposit is an upfront payment to secure your property.
 If you’re a first-time buyer, there are a number of government-backed schemes, such as shared ownership, that are designed to support you with purchasing your first home.

 Who is it paid to?
-The seller of the property you’re buying, typically via your solicitor.
+The seller of the property, usually via your solicitor.

 When is it paid?
-On exchange of contracts.
+At the exchange of contracts.

 Mortgage arrangement fee

-A mortgage arrangement fee — sometimes known as a mortgage product fee or completion fee — is the main fee your lender will charge for arranging your loan.
-It’s a cost that’s associated with many mortgage products.
+What is it?
+A mortgage arrangement fee, sometimes known as a mortgage product fee or completion fee, is the fee charged by your lender for arranging your mortgage loan.
+Your arrangement fee is usually linked to your mortgage interest rate; lower rates often come with higher fees and vice versa.

 Who is it paid to?
 Your lender.